AdaCore/spark2014/lrm/source/mapping-spec.rst

 refining onto concrete state of private child`_ and `Private, abstract state, refining onto concrete state of embedded package`_.
 Source_A is an embedded package, while Source_B is a private child.
 In order to avoid repetition, the code of this example is not being presented.
-However, it is available under the "code\\asm_abstract_state_refined_in_embedded_and_private_child".

 External Variables
 ~~~~~~~~~~~~~~~~~~